abedafnan/Design-Patterns/README.md

 ##### Memento
 Using the Memento design pattern, we can save a snapshot of the state of an object for possible later use.

+### Structural Design Patterns:
+They are design patterns that make the design process easier by identifying a simple way to realize relationships among entities.

+##### Facade
+Facade defines a higher-level interface to a set of interfaces in a subsystem that makes the subsystem easier to use.

 [To Be Continued ..]